Commercial Kitchen Plumbing in Tacoma

 If you have a major clog in your kitchen, grease is usually the culprit.
 A grease trap can help prevent this, but only if regularly cleaned.
 A regular cleanout of your grease trap should be done every two to four months depending on your restaurant's volume.

 The best way to prevent grease clogs is to get your grease lines jetted out at least once a year.
 Jetting your lines means using a high powered jet of water to spray out the inside of the pipes.
-Here at Harts Services, our Tacoma plumbers are equipped with two different hydro jetters that can accomplish this easily.
+Here at Harts Services, our Tacoma commercial kitchen plumbers are equipped with two different hydro jetters that can accomplish this easily.

 Top Quality Pipe Repair & Replacement Services